Gauge Field and Confinement-Deconfinement Transition in Hydrogen-Bonded Ferroelectrics

-The model described by $H_0$ only is nothing but the quantum Hamiltonian of the (2+1)-dimensional Ising gauge theory, where $\sigma^z$ is the bond variable of the dual lattice illustrated by the dash plaguette in Fig.~\ref{Fig:lattice}A. It is well known that it is dual to a three-dimensional classical Ising model.
-When $K=0$, it becomes a two-dimensional Ising gauge theory dual to the one-dimensional Ising model~\cite{Kogut, Savit}.
-There is macroscopic ground state degeneracy.
-In each plaquette, there are 8 different configurations in the low energy sector illustrated in Fig.~\ref{Fig:lattice}B. The addition of $H_1$ lifts the degeneracy so that the states of (e) to (h) are favored.
-States (e) to (h) are particularly interesting because they carry finite dipole moments.
-The direction of the dipole moments for the plaquettes of group A are shown in red arrows in Fig.~\ref{Fig:lattice}B. Finally, a nearest-neighbor dipole interaction is introduced by $H_2$.
+The "ice-rule" constrained by the gauge term $J_0$ and the Ising term $J_1$ generates a macroscopic degeneracy, which is distinct from one in the antiferromagnetic Ising model in the 2D pyrochlore (checkerboard) lattice~\cite{Shannon1} and the quantum vertex model~\cite{Olav, Ardonne}.
+The gauge term favors 8 different configurations in the low energy sector illustrated in Fig.~\ref{Fig:molecule}.
+Note that this quantum Hamiltonian $H_0$ corresponds to the (2+1)-dimensional Ising gauge theory in the temporal gauge, i.e., the time-component of the gauge field is fixed to be one.
+The addition of $J_1$ term lifts the degeneracy so that the states of (e) to (h) are remained.
+They are particularly interesting because they carry finite dipole moments.
+For example, the direction of the dipole moments for the molecule A are shown in red arrows in Fig.~\ref{Fig:molecule}.

-Let us consider the classical model first, namely $K=0$.
-The finite-temperature phase diagram is summarized in Fig.~\ref{Fig:CPD}.
-For $J_1=J_2=0$, the system is always disordered, since the model is equivalent to a one-dimensional Ising model by an appropriate gauge choice, i.e., there is no phase transition at finite temperature.
-For $J_1 >> J_0$ and $J_2=0$, the gauge symmetry is partially broken.
-Namely, the model becomes infinite number of decoupled one-dimensional antiferromagnetic Ising chains, and is again equivalent to the 2D Ising gauge model.
-Therefore, the system is still disordered without finite-temperature phase transition.
-This can be explicitly shown by introducing the $\eta$ variables defined in the dual lattice, for example $\sigma^z_2=\eta_i\eta_j$ as shown in Fig.~\ref{Fig:lattice}A. Then, to minimize the energy for $H_0$, the Hamiltonian $H$ at $J_2=0$ is given by

-where $\Box$ is the spatial plaquettes in the dual lattice.
-The effective Hamiltonian of Eq.~(\ref{eta}) is a classical 2-dimensional Ising gauge theory as mentioned above.
-Therefore, for $J_2=0$ and $K=0$, it is in the disordered phase over all temperature range shown as the pink region in Fig.~\ref{Fig:CPD}.
-For $J_2\neq 0$, $H_2$ introduces a two-dimensional Ising model, which breaks explicitly the gauge invariance.
-There is a ferroelectric phase transition at finite temperature.
-For small $J_2$, the transition temperature $T_c$ behaves like $\sim J_1/\log(J_1/J_2)$ for $J_1 >> J_0$, which vanishes as $J_2$ goes to zero.